-You need consent to change a child's hair style (major cut, hair color, etc), permit tattooing or piercing.
+You need the parent's consent to change a child's hair style (major cut, hair color, etc) or to permit tattooing or piercing.

 CONFIDENTIALITY AND PRIVACY

 We will not share any personal information about you or your family including your contact information unless we have your permission.